Alequeixam/CompassUOL-SP-Challenge-03-Squad-1-Shenlong/README.md

 DELETE /users/{userId} - Delete a user.

+GET /roles - Retrieve a list of all roles.

+POST /roles - Create a new role.

+PUT /roles/{roleId} - Update a role by it's id.

+DELETE /roles/{roleId} - Delete a role.

 ```
 ## Purpose of each MS
 ### ms-authentication
 The goal of this microservice is to authenticate and authorize users and any request of the API.

-Unfortunately, as of right now it is not currently working properly.
+Unfortunately, I wasn't able to correctly implement it, so, as of right now it is not currently working properly.

 ### ms-gateway
 The gateway redirects the requests to the responsible api.